marshall-hobbs96/revature_review_questions_answers/Week5/Week5ReviewQandAs.md

 	- CSS locators

 3. What common CSS selectors are there?
 How can we use Selenium's By.cssSelector locator to locate elements with these CSS selectors?
+	- Id: driver.findElement(By.cssSelector("#firstname"));
+	- Class: driver.findElement(By.cssSelector(".firstname"));
+	- Tag: driver.findElement(By.cssSelector("div"));
+	- Descendant: driver.findElement(By.cssSelector("div p"));
+	- Attribute: driver.findElement(By.cssSelector("div[attribute = 'value']"));

 4. What is XPath?
+	- An alternative way to find elements in an HTML webpage or DOM.
+Specified the path from the top of the document all the way to the target element.
+Similar to the path of files on your computer, but for web element on a page.
+		* html/body/div[1]/p[1] <- travels from the top of the document, to the html element, body element, the first div element, to the first p element.

 5. What is the difference between absolute XPath and relative XPath?
+	- Absoulte Xpath spells out the complete path of the element you are trying to reach, similar to the example in the previous question
+	- Relative Xpath allows you to skip spelling out the entire path of an element, and instead specify the partial path of an element you want to find
+		* for example: //p[1] will select the first p element in the document

 6. What is the Chropath plugin and how does it help us determine if the CSS selector or XPath selectors we are writing are valid or not?
+	- It is a browser extension that will display the Xpath or CSS selector for whatever element you select in a web page.

 7. What is the purpose of a wait when using Selenium?
+	- In order to give the JavaScript embedded within a web page time to resolve a method.
+If we are testing something in a webpage that has results that are delivered by JavaScript, it will take time for those result to appear.
+At least, much longer than it would take to retrieve them.
+Therefore, we instruct selenium to wait until those results appear.
+Otherwise, selenium wouldn't be able to locate the results, and would throw an exception.

 8. What 2 types of waits are there?
+	- Implicit wait
+	- Explicit wait

 9. What is the difference between an implicit and explicit wait?
+	- An implicit wait is a method/selenium preference that is called once at the beginning of the selenium test.
+It will cause all subsequant selenium methods to wait for the element it is dependent on finding to appear, if it doesn't exist.
+	- Explicit wait must be defined for every selenium method that we want to wait.
+Because we must define it each time we want something to wait, it can be easier to understand what is happening within our code (self commenting)

 10. Which type of wait is preferable to use?
 Why?
+	- Explicit wait, as it is more obvious what is going on to someone who is reading our code.
+It is self commenting (meaning we dont have to make comments to explain what is happening in our code, its just kind of obvious).

 11. What is the page object model, what is its benefits, and how do we use it with Selenium?
+	- It is a class that is primarily used in selenium testing.
+It is a class that stores all the xpath/css locator locations for various elements within a web page.
+This makes it easier to access these element in later tests, as we can just reference the class we created.
+It also makes it easier to update our testing if locations change within a webpage, since we just need to change a few lines of code within our class, instead of having to update locators in ALL of our test methods.

 </details>